gubnich/frontcamp/report.md

 `728`

+---
-2. What is the _id of the restaurant which has the grade with the highest ever score?
+*2. What is the _id of the restaurant which has the grade with the highest ever score?*

 ##### Query: